Cost Per Credit

 - Practice Manager

 - Residential Care Manager

 - Healthcare Manager

-As a healthcare administrator or manager, you’ll work closely with other healthcare personnel like nurses, surgeons, physicians, lab techs and others to facilitate and coordinate the delivery of healthcare services.
+As a health administrator or manager, you’ll work closely with other healthcare personnel like nurses, surgeons, physicians, lab techs and others to facilitate and coordinate the delivery of healthcare services.

-Earning a Master of Business Administration (MBA) in healthcare management can help you qualify for higher levels of the profession, including clinical director and other executive roles.
+Earning a Master of Business Administration (MBA) in healthcare management can help you accelerate to higher levels of the profession, including clinical director and other executive roles.

 Now is a great time to get the education you need to become a healthcare administrator and join a rapidly growing field.